oleesir/JustABank/README.md

 # JustABank

-- This is a Java-based microservices banking system designed to manage core financial operations such as user authentication, account management, and transactions.
+- This is a Java-based microservices banking system designed to manage core financial operations such as user authentication, account management,transactions and email notifications.
 The system is built using Spring Boot and follows a clean, scalable, and secure microservices architecture.

 ---